bids-standard/bids-specification/src/modality-specific-files/magnetic-resonance-imaging-data.md

 The user is free to choose any other label than `singleband` and `multiband`, as long as they are consistent across subjects and sessions.

-Scanner-generated TRACE and ADC volumes MAY be included using the `TRACE` and `ADC` suffixes.
+Scanner-generated TRACE, ADC and FA volumes MAY be included using the `TRACE`, `FA` and `ADC` suffixes.
 If TRACE or ADC volume filenames match a diffusion series with all applicable entities, such volumes SHOULD be computed from that series.
 Otherwise, some entity, such as [`acq-<label>`](../appendices/entities.md#acq),